 As a result of the current outbreak of coronavirus disease ("COVID-19"), in January 2020, the Company began to experience business disruptions in Asia, including the temporary closure of stores in China and in surrounding areas, modified operating hours in certain stores that remained open, and a decline in store traffic.
 In late February 2020, the situation escalated as the scope of COVID-19 worsened beyond Asia, with Europe and the United States experiencing significant outbreaks.
-In March 2020, the COVID-19 outbreak was declared a National Public Health Emergency, in the United States, and also was declared to be a global pandemic by the World Health Organization.
-In response to COVID-19, certain governments have imposed travel restrictions and local statutory quarantines.
+In March 2020, the COVID-19 outbreak in the United States was declared a National Public Health Emergency and was also declared a global pandemic by the World Health Organization.
+In response to COVID-19, certain governments have and continue to impose travel restrictions and local statutory quarantines.
 The Company is monitoring and reacting to the COVID-19 situation on a daily basis, including conforming to local governments and global health organizations' guidance, implementing global travel restrictions, and implementing "work from home" measures for many of its employees.